Boracay: As an agricultural island

 Boracay was previously part of the province of Capiz.
 It was under the jurisdiction of the town of Buruanga until the municipality of Malay was established on June 15, 1949.
 The municipality, as well as the island, became part of Aklan, which became an independent province on April 25, 1956.

 Before the advent of tourism, Boracay was largely an agricultural community.
-Around 1900 A.D., Sofía Gonzáles Tirol and her husband Lamberto Hontiveros Tirol (a town judge on the Panay mainland) took ownership of substantial properties on the island from „Orang“ Sacapaño.
+Around 1910, Sofía Gonzáles Tirol and her husband Lamberto Hontiveros Tirol (a town judge on the Panay mainland) took ownership of substantial properties on the island.
 They planted coconuts, fruit trees and greenery.
 Others followed the Tirols, and cultivation and development of the island gradually spread.
 The production of copra and fishing were major industries in the island.

-However, due to overharvesting by fishers and the destruction of coral reef due to cyanide fishing, the fishing industry saw a decline.
+However, due to overharvesting by fishers and the destruction of coral reefs due to cyanide fishing, the fishing industry saw a decline.
 By the 1980s, the price of copra had declined, encouraging tourism as an alternative source of income for the island.

-In 1978, President Ferdinand Marcos issued a proclamation naming Boracay among a number of islands, coves and peninsulas declared as tourist zones.
+Dispossession from the Ati and other residents during Martial Law

+On Nov.
+10, 1978, six years after the declaration of Martial Law under Ferdinand Marcos, 65 Philippine islands including Boracay was declared "tourist zones and marine reserves" without any mention of the status of the Ati who were the original residents of the island.
+This de facto dispossession of Ati lands on Boracay by Marcos placed the islands under the control of the Philippine Tourism Authority, and marked the beginning of rapid development on the island.
+In turn, this resulted in the further marginalization of the Boracay Ati for decades.